 We know we can rely on the Vajrasattva practice because of a lineage of masters who have used the practice for thousands of years — many of whom achieved great insights on the path.
 But what makes it so profoundly effective?

-Vajasattva incorporate meditation of mind, body and speech.
+Vajasattva incorporates meditation of mind, body, and speech.
 Our mind is engaged by visualization of the beautiful deity Vajrasattva — the perfected ideal of an Enlightened being.
-If we practice deeper, we visulaize Vajrasattva with his consort, the Wisdom mother.
+If we practice deeper, we visualize Vajrasattva with his consort, the Wisdom mother.
 We visualize purifying light from Vajrasattva entering the crown of our heads and filling us.
 We engage body with mudra, posture (sitting position) and breath.
 We engage speech with the sacred Sanskrit 100-syllable mantra of Vajrasattva:

 OM VAJRASATTVA SAMAYA MANUPALAYA